neomatrix369/AIE7-Cert-Challenge/src/backend/README.md

 > **Note:** The docker-compose.yml is configured to:
 > - Build from the project root (`../../`) to access all `src/` dependencies
-> - Create a shared network (`student-loan-network`) for frontend communication
 > - Mount volumes for persistent cache and live development
 > - Include health checks and auto-restart policies

-**_NOTE: Please give the app a good 5 minutes or so to get started, as loading 2000+ docs inside the Docker container takes a bit of time.
+**_NOTE: Please give the app a good 'few' minutes or so to get started, as loading 2000+ docs inside the Docker container takes a bit of time.
 Till then we are not able to ping the backend server._**

 #### 3. Manual Docker Build and Run